Are Charter Schools Good or Evil?

 Some of California's best public schools are charters

-As discussed in Lesson 5.5, in terms of test results, graduation rates and other objective measures, on average charter schools tend to perform about the same as conventional public district schools.
+As discussed in Lesson 5.5, on average charter schools tend to perform about the same as conventional public district schools in terms of test results, graduation rates and other measures.

 Averages are blunt measures, though.
-When families enroll their child in school, usually they opt for the school nearby.
+When families enroll their child in school, usually they opt for the school nearby, for lots of simple reasons.
 In many areas of the state, parents don't really have a choice about it — students are assigned to a school based on where they live.
 Charter schools do not have these residence requirements.
 They began as a way to give families some choice, and that remains an important part of their appeal.

-In 2019, Go Public Schools, a nonprofit organization, examined test score data in all of the schools in Oakland where at least half of the students qualify for free or reduced price meals (a common proxy for poverty).
-According to this research, the city's top schools for Black students and Latinx students strongly tended to be charter schools.
+For years, Go Public Schools, a nonprofit organization, examined test score data in all of the schools in Oakland where at least half of the students qualify for free or reduced price meals (a common proxy for poverty).
+According to this research, the city's top schools for Black students and Latinx students persistently tended to be charter schools.

 Let's back up a little.
 Enrollment in California charter schools grew strongly in the first two decades of the millennium.
 Federal policy played a huge role.

-As one of its last acts, the Obama administration pushed through bipartisan legislation to replace NCLB with the Every Student Succeeds Act (ESSA).
+As one of its last acts, the Obama administration (2009-16) pushed through bipartisan legislation that replaced NCLB with the Every Student Succeeds Act (ESSA).
 The law substantially removed the federal government from the role of holding schools accountable for results.
-Each state was freed to fashion its own system, so long as it committed to identify the lowest-performing schools and do something about them.
+Each state was freed to fashion its own system, so long as it committed to identify the lowest-performing schools and do something.
 California opted for a positive-minded approach: instead of requiring underperforming schools and districts to close, for example, they would be provided with a county-led system of support to help them improve.

 Meanwhile, demographic and economic trends brought their own pressures to the public education system.
 For decades, California's population had been growing, seemingly without end.
 Growth felt normal for school districts: many strained to find enough classrooms, teachers and administrators to keep up.
 Under those conditions, the growth of charter schools hadn't been much of a worrying factor.

-The Great Recession marked a turning point in California's education system.
-Population growth in California flattened, and increasing numbers of school districts faced declining enrollment, a new and disturbing challenge.
-Funding for schools is based on attendance, so the growth of charter schools further aggravated the financial pressure on school districts — when a student moves from a district public school to a charter public school, the funding follows.
+The Great Recession (2008-09) marked a turning point for California's education system.
+Population growth in California flattened, then reversed.
+Increasing numbers of school districts faced declining enrollment, a new challenge.
+Funding for schools is roughly based on the number of children attending them, so the growth of charter schools aggravated the financial pressure on school districts.
+When a student moves from a district public school to a charter public school, the funding follows the student.
 In 2019, many districts (especially large, urban ones) found themselves dealing with multiple sources of financial stress at once, including declining enrollment, rising pension costs, and increased competition from charter schools.

 Downsizing is a brutal process.
 When a district has more schools than it can afford to keep open, the school board faces a Sophie's choice: which schools will it close?
 This kind of decision has always been difficult for school boards, but it became even harder in the late 2010s as they responded to new precedents related to the Voting Rights Act.
 In the past, most school board seats were elected on an at-large basis: that is, voters throughout the school district cast ballots to select all board members.
 This has changed: in districts with more than a handful of schools, elections to fill board seats are now very local.
 Voters select only the board member that represents their own neighborhood, not the district at large.
 When a school district has to downsize, board members have an enormous incentive to preserve the schools in their own neighborhood, regardless of their quality.

 From the start, competing for enrollment was an essential part of the "big idea" for charter schools.
 Over time, the theory goes, parental choices impose a kind of market pressure on schools.
-Schools that do a great job of satisfying parents win enrollment and the funding that comes with it.
+Schools that satisfy parents win enrollment and the funding that comes with it.
 Schools that don't satisfy parents lose enrollment, and must scale back or close down.

 Until 2020, proposals to form or renew charter schools were evaluated essentially on a standalone basis.
 If a charter school presented a solid and credible plan, based on specific criteria, districts were obligated to authorize it.
 The impact that a charter could have on other schools, such as loss of enrollment, was not included among those criteria.
 Good plans had to be accepted.

-The rules changed significantly with the passage of AB 1505, which established that negative effects on other schools are a valid basis for a district not to authorize or reauthorize a charter school.
+The rules changed significantly with the passage of AB 1505 (2019), which established that negative effects on other schools are a valid basis for a district not to authorize or reauthorize a charter school.
+Statewide enrollment in charter schools, which had been rising steadily, dipped in 2021-22, then recovered.

 The argument against charter school competition was clarified by Gordon Lafer of the University of Oregon's Labor and Research Center in an influential paper, Breaking Point: The Cost of Charter Schools for Public School Districts.
 Charter school advocates counter that shielding traditional schools from competition is unethical, and amounts to trapping children in schools when a better alternative is at hand.

-Most provisions of AB 1505 will take effect beginning in June of 2020.
-The practical implications of this complex law will have to be worked out over time, probably beginning with the sticky issue ofcharter renewals.
-The law generally establishes that that districts must re-authorize charters that have produced very strong academic results, based on the California School Dashboard.
+The laws that govern authorization and renewal of charter schools in California are often referred to collectively as AB 1505, which took effect beginning in June of 2020.
+The law generally establishes that that districts must re-authorize charter schools that have produced strong academic results, based on the California School Dashboard.
 It also establishes that they may not re-authorize charters with very weak academic results.
-An awful lot of schools fall in the middle — the law leaves room for local judgment about them.
-In theory, districts could refuse reauthorization of charter schools on the basis of Dashboard performance even if they outperform similar district schools.
+An awful lot of schools fall in the middle, and the law leaves room for local judgment about them.
+In theory, districts can refuse reauthorization of charter schools on the basis of Dashboard performance even if they outperform similar district schools.

 Public education is one of the largest functions of state and local government.
 Democracy is a competitive system, famously the worst form of government except for all the others.
-As described above, charter schools have become the lightning rod for conflict for reasons that are not necessarily centered on whether they are effective or ineffective at educating children.
+As described above, charter schools have become a lightning rod for conflict for reasons that have little to do with whether they are effective or ineffective at educating children.

 In the course of making choices, democracy generates bruised winners, sore losers, and a whole lot of negative energy.
 We put up with it, but the overall negativity leaves voters with a pretty low opinion of their leaders and the system as a whole.
 Allowing parents a choice of schools creates a competitive system, too.
 The case for school choice argues that when schools compete, parents have choices, and children get better schools.
 It is important to acknowledge that the competitive process has hidden costs, too.
 School choice can be nasty.
 Under pressure, charter school boosters have a lot of bad things to say about traditional public schools, and vice versa.
 Negative messages stick more easily than positive ones, and unfortunately the sum of the messages can produce a jaded view of both sides.